 Telling and Preserving the Stories of Survivors

 What is the most effective way to tell the stories of sexual abuse perpetrated by clergy and religious in the Roman Catholic Church?
-A new research project under the leadership of Rev. Gerard J. McGlone, S.J., in consultation with a task force of survivors, will attempt to address this question.
-The perspective of survivors will be at the center of this study and its attempts to address the ongoing scandal from a new frame of reference.
+A research project conducted over the course of the 2021-2022 academic year under the leadership of Rev. Gerard J. McGlone, S.J., in consultation with a task force of survivors, attempt to address this question.
+The perspective of survivors was at the center of this study and its attempts to address the ongoing scandal from a new frame of reference.

-The survey is part of the Global Culture of Safeguarding Project, Georgetown University.
+The study was part of the Global Culture of Safeguarding Project, Georgetown University.